RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 You start the chat with 5 stars, but every time you choose wrongly you lose a star.
 If you lose all 5 stars the chat will end immediately.

 - 2Q To get started, greet the member.
 Choose one of these greetings:
   - 26 What advice do you need from me today?
-I can answer all your questions about life!
+I can answer any question!
   - 1 Hi!
 Welcome to 7 Cups!
 I'm Morinda.
   - 25 I am so happy and excited to be able to chat with you.
 - 2M Hi, I'm Al.